OPENDAP/libdap4/OSX_Resources/ReadMe.txt

 client and servers built using this code _will_ work with the older clients and servers.

-WHAT'S IN THIS DIRECTORY?
+WHAT'S IN THIS PACKAGE?

-This directory contains the OPeNDAP C++ implementation of the Data Access Protocol version 2 (DAP2) with some extensions that will be part of DAP3.
+This package contains the OPeNDAP C++ implementation of the Data Access Protocol version 2 (DAP2) with some extensions that will be part of DAP3.
 Documentation for this software can be found on the OPeNDAP home page at